hnhdigital-os/laravel-datasets/README.md

 `$ php artisan datasets:list`

-Lists all the available dataset collectioins available to be installed.
+Lists all the available dataset collections available to be installed.

 ### Install